Hsgngr/Advanced-Computer-Science/README.md

 # Advanced-Computer-Science
 Advanced Software Engineering Project

-This project is developed for Advanced software engineering course which encourage students to agile development and simulate real industry problems.
+This project is developed for course which encourage students to agile development and simulate real industry problems.

 ## Getting Started